briantanseng/awesome-software-development/README.md

 # awesome-software-development

-A curated list of awesome online tools, content dealing with technology.

-Inspired by many awesomely curated lists in Github.
+A curated list of study materials, libraries and tools pertaining to software development.
+This is inspired by many awesomely curated lists in Github.

 # Content